palmerusaf/asu-grade-calc/README.md

 3. Navigate to the console tab.
 4. Paste the code block below into the console.
 5. Type "allow pasting" or whatever the console tells you to do.

+You can uncomment/recomment the weights in the get groups section to try the alternate weightings.

 ### Code Block to Paste